remoteit/socket-link.js/README.md

 2. **Configuration Options**: Alternatively, you can provide your credentials as configuration options: `keyId` and `secret`.

-3. **Credentials File**: For enhanced security, it is recommended to use a separate credentials file.
+3. **Credentials File**: For enhanced security, it is recommended to use the credentials file.

 If no credentials are specified, and the default **Remote.It** credentials file is not found, the connection will remain unauthenticated.

 The credential file is designed to store access keys for the **Remote.It** **WARP** service.
 This structure allows you to define multiple profiles, each with its own set of credentials.
 You can create and manage your keys in your [Remote.It account AccessKeys page](https://link.remote.it/credentials).

 The file is formatted in the INI style, where each section corresponds to a unique profile.